Why Sifnos is Worth Visiting: 7 Reasons for 2026

 The quiet hilltop town of Apollonia.
 There is a white restaurant with turquoise shutters and doors.

-In the heart of the island, this UNESCO Heritage Site is full of little shops, boutique hotels, and restaurants, and has some of the best bars if you crave nightlife!
+In the heart of the island, this UNESCO Heritage Site is full of little shops, boutique hotels, restaurants, and great bars if you crave nightlife!

 There is also a Folklore Art Museum that showcases the traditions and customs of the island.